Skip to main content

 • Advisory Role: Donors retain advisory privileges, meaning they can recommend grants from the DAF to qualified charitable organizations, but the sponsoring organization makes the final approval and therefore gift.

-Why Donors Choose DAFs
+Why Donors Choose Donor-Advised Funds

-• Tax Efficiency: Allowing the donor to cluster multiple years of giving into one windfall year can maximize deduction opportunities.
+• An example of the tax strategies employed using a Donor-Advised FundTax Efficiency: Allowing the donor to cluster multiple years of giving into one windfall year can maximize deduction opportunities.

-• Tax Strategy: Wealth transferred into a DAF can be in many forms (cash, stock, real estate, etc.) and is not subject to capital gains tax.
+• Tax Strategy: Wealth transferred into a DAF can be in many forms (cash, securities, real estate, etc.) and is not subject to capital gains tax.
 Rather than losing a chunk of their gift to taxes, they can give the entire amount in kind to the DAF and avoid those taxes.
 The money within the DAF will also continue to earn interest (depending on how the DAF sponsor organizes the fund), which will also continue to grow tax-free.

 • Simplicity: Rather than keeping track of many giving receipts for their tax deductions, donors get one receipt from the DAF for their total charitable giving that year.

 Money in a DAF is no longer the donor’s money, legally speaking.
-Most DAF sponsors allow their donors (who are their clients remember) to decide where those donations should go but often only if within the DAF sponsor’s parameters.
+Most DAF sponsors allow their donors (who are their clients) to decide where those donations should go but often only if within the DAF sponsor’s parameters.
 Consequently, a donor should and will pick a DAF sponsor that is aligned to their missional giving.

-The Role of DAF Sponsors
+The Role of Donor-Advised Fund Sponsors

 DAF sponsors are either financial institutions (like Fidelity Charitable) or Community Foundations.